Israel's Pluristem sees positive results from leg pain study

-TEL AVIV, June 12 (Reuters) - Israel’s Pluristem Therapeutics Inc, a developer of placenta-based stem cell products, said on Tuesday it had positive results from a mid-stage study of its therapy to treat leg pain known as intermittent claudication (IC).
+TEL AVIV (Reuters) - Israel’s Pluristem Therapeutics Inc, a developer of placenta-based stem cell products, said on Tuesday it had positive results from a mid-stage study of its therapy to treat leg pain known as intermittent claudication (IC).

 Pluristem said its PLX-PAD treatment reduced incidence of revascularization and improved patients’ mobility.